 The Indiana Hoosiers (14-11, 4-8) are having a less-than-stellar season to say the least.
 Just a year after winning a Big Ten Championship and locking up a No. 1 seed in the NCAA tournament, IU has essentially played itself out of the Big Dance with three straight losses.

-The season hit rock bottom last week after the Hoosiers, playing at home, blew a nine-point lead with a little more than two minutes remaining to Penn State.
+The season hit rock bottom last week after the Hoosiers, playing at home against Penn State, blew a nine-point lead with a little more than two minutes remaining.
 This was followed by an 18-point shellacking at the hands of their biggest rival, Purdue.

 So, should head coach Tom Crean be worried about his job security in Bloomington?
 Let's take a deeper look.